 The board declared me sane … or at least not insane.
 Anyway, I’m back on the streets.
 I remain confused—the GPS chip in my brain is still broken.
-Without a functioning Global Positioning System any position might be valid.
-So I have to listen.
+Without a functioning Global Positioning System anyone’s position might be valid.
+So I’d have to listen to them.

 It’s hard to get response timing right: when to nod, smile, clap, laugh, frown, scowl, wince, shout … join in chants.
 As long as I follow the crowd, I don’t make too many mistakes.

 My partner Kay helps a lot.
 Her GPS chip is locked tight.
 Last time I chipped up, she covered for me.
-We were out with another couple, and I suggested we stop for coffee at Buckin’ Bronut’s.
+We were out with another couple.
+I saw the logo of a dark man riding a rodeo horse and suggested, “Let’s stop by Buckin’ Bronut’s for coffee.”
 Kay’s friends gasped.

 “You drink Buckin’ coffee?
 They get their beans from San Cuspidor … none of their executives are pangender … they require employees to show up and work … uniforms are non-organic cotton … ironed by non-union workers using starch from a country that had slaves a thousand years ago.”